karlerik-simon/portfolio/README.md

 Even though this is a small project, I want to keep the same CI/CD and best practices for all of my projects, to ensure quality and safety.

+## Version History

 ## Related projects

 This portfolio has an API which is itself hosted at another VM.
 The API code is not public as of now.

+## Tech Stack

+I have not yet decided which stack I will be using, but it looks like I will be using Vue.js with Vanilla CSS.
+Node.js with Express for API devlopment and AWS or Azure for hosting.